-Singer has also curated over 75 exhibitions national and international artists, including three major retrospectives.
+Singer has also curated around 100 exhibitions of national and international artists, including three major retrospectives.
 Throughout, he has championed artists who push boundaries, materially and conceptually, while opening pathways to meaningful and resonant experiences for viewers.
 Until 2017, he was Senior Curator of the Tom Thomson Art Gallery and for over five years, he served as the Curator/Artistic Director of the Canadian Clay and Glass Gallery.
-Before this, he was Director of the 2005 Contemporary Art Forum – Kitchener & Area (CAFKA), Curator and Associate Director of Lehmann Leskiw Fine Art until he co-founded Rouge Contemporary Art Projects where he remained as Director and Curator until 2009, bringing Judy Chicago: A Survey of Important Works (curated by Virginia Eichhorn) – the first large-scale survey exhibition for Chicago ever to come to Canada.
+Before this, he was Director of the 2005 Contemporary Art Forum – Kitchener & Area (CAFKA), Curator and Associate Director of Lehmann Leskiw Fine Art until he co-founded Rouge Contemporary Art Projects where he was Director and Curator, bringing Judy Chicago: A Survey of Important Works (curated by Virginia Eichhorn) – the first large-scale survey exhibition for Chicago ever to come to Canada.

-He continues to develop curatorial projects independently and his writings about art have been published internationally (Ceramics Art & Perception, Vie des Arts, Exile Literary Quarterly, and others).
-He presently serves on the board of the Ontario Association of Art Galleries (OAAG).
+Currently, he is an art consultant and not-for-profit grant-writer and continues to develop independent curatorial projects – currently championing the work of Claire (Weissman) Wilks (1933-2017).
+His writings about art have been published internationally (Ceramics Art & Perception, Vie des Arts, Exile Literary Quarterly, and others).
+He is currently Chair of the Board of Galeries-Ontario-Galleries (formerly the Ontario Association of Art Galleries -OAAG).

-Artist, curator and educator, Christian Bernard Singer was born in 1962 in Paris into a family of artists and raised in New York City where he began as a company dancer with Laura Foreman’s Composers and Choreographers Theater, performing in Spaces and Foreman’s seminal work, Signals II.
-These were performed over several years in such venues as Judson Memorial Church, the Cubiculo Theater, and The New School, until the work was eventually performed at the Museum of Modern Art.
+Canadian eco-artist, curator, writer and educator, Christian Bernard Singer was born in 1962 in Paris into a family of artists and raised in New York City where he began as a company dancer with Laura Foreman’s Composers and Choreographers Theater, performing in Spaces and Foreman’s seminal work, Signals II.
+These were performed over several years in such venues as Judson Memorial Church, the Cubiculo Theater, The New School, and eventually the Museum of Modern Art.